-- 16.149 The Standing Committee, assisted by the Secretariat and in consultation with interested Parties, the Convention on Biological Diversity (CBD), the Convention on the Conservation of Migratory Species of Wild Animals, the Food and Agriculture Organization of the United Nations, the International Tropical Timber Organization, relevant United Nations programmes, relevant Parties, the Animals and Plants Committees as appropriate, intergovernmental and nongovernmental organizations, and other experts and stakeholders shall: - a) review Resolution Conf.
+16.149 The Standing Committee, assisted by the Secretariat and in consultation with interested Parties, the Convention on Biological Diversity (CBD), the Convention on the Conservation of Migratory Species of Wild Animals, the Food and Agriculture Organization of the United Nations, the International Tropical Timber Organization, relevant United Nations programmes, relevant Parties, the Animals and Plants Committees as appropriate, intergovernmental and non-governmental organizations, and other experts and stakeholders shall:

+- a) review Resolution Conf.
 13.11 on Bushmeat, taking into consideration the decisions and guidance developed under the CBD, the outcomes of the joint CITES/CBD meeting on bushmeat and other relevant sources of information; and - b) submit the results and its recommendations for consideration at the 17th meeting of the Conference of the Parties. - 3.
-During its 65th meeting (Geneva, July 2014), the Standing Committee established a working group, with the mandate provided in Decision 16.149, chaired by the Chair of the Animals Committee (C. Caceres) and with the following members: the Democratic Republic of the Congo, the United States of America, the Animals Committee representatives of Africa (Mr Kasiki), Asia (Mr Soemorumekso) and Europe (Mr Loertscher), UNEP-WCMC, IUCN, Pan-African Sanctuary Alliance, Species Survival Network, TRAFFIC and the Zoological Society of London. - 4.
-The working group conducted its deliberations electronically and focussed its attention on Resolution Conf.
-13.11 on Bushmeat, first adopted by the Conference of Parties in 2004, in order to propose any necessary modifications in light of activities that have taken place since 2004.
-In doing so, the group considered the outcomes from the Joint Meeting of the CBD Liaison Group on Bushmeat and the CITES Central African Bushmeat Working Group (Nairobi, June 2011) and the two most recent CBD CoP decisions on bushmeat, specifically CBD-COP11 Decision XI/25 Sustainable use of biodiversity: bushmeat and
+During its 65th meeting (Geneva, July 2014), the Standing Committee established a working group to review Resolution Conf.
+13.11 on Bushmeat, first adopted by the Conference of Parties in 2004, in order to propose modifications in light of activities that have taken place since its adoption.
+In doing so, the Standing Committee working group considered the outcomes from the Joint Meeting of the CBD Liaison Group on Bushmeat and the CITES Central Africa Bushmeat Working Group (Nairobi, June 2011) and the two most recent CBD CoP decisions on bushmeat, specifically CBD-COP11 Decision XI/25 Sustainable use of biodiversity: bushmeat and sustainable wildlife management (5 December 2012) and CBD-COP12 Decision XII/18 Sustainable use of biodiversity: bushmeat and sustainable wildlife management (17 October 2014). - 4.
+In reviewing Resolution Conf.
+13.11 on Bushmeat, the Standing Committee agreed to reorganize the operative paragraphs of the Resolution to recognize and support recommendations for national-level actions addressing unsustainable bushmeat harvest; outline recommendations to improve legality and sustainability of bushmeat harvest, particularly for that entering international trade; encourage information sharing and support for capacity building and public awareness; and encourage continued collaboration